SINTEF-9012/ditto-fleet/README.md

 This project is a Digital Twin platform for software management on a fleet of devices within the IoT-Edge-Cloud continuum.
-The backbone of the platform is [https://www.eclipse.org/ditto/](Eclipse Ditto).
+The backbone of the platform is [Eclipse Ditto](https://www.eclipse.org/ditto/).
 The platform also comes with a back-end, which listens for changes in the managed digital twins.

 ## Docker